Amegatron/CryptoApi/README.md

 After the package has been successfully downloaded, you should register its Service Provider.
 To do so, add the following element in your "providers" section of `app/config/app.php`: `'Amegatron\Cryptoapi\CryptoapiServiceProvider',`

+Also you must "regster" an outgoing encryption filter, provided by the package.
+Add the following in `app/filters.php`:

+`Route::filter('cryptOut', 'Amegatron\Cryptoapi\Filters\OutgoingCryptFilter');`

 ## Generating key-pair ##

 Next, you need to generate a key-pair for asymmetric encryption.
 To do so, run the following command in console: